Fading puppy syndrome

 Fading puppy syndrome (or fading puppy complex) is when a puppy dies within the first few weeks of life without a clear cause of death or clinical signs, that is to say, they fail to thrive.
 Death usually occurs within the first five days of life, but can happen up to ten weeks of age.
-It is responsible for about 50% of deaths of new-born puppies.
+It is responsible for about 50% of deaths of newborn puppies.

 Around 30% of pedigree puppies die in their first few weeks of life, with only about half of them dying due to identifiable causes.

 General

 Like other species of mammals, canine puppies are very vulnerable during their first weeks of life, partly because they have no ability to regulate their own body temperature and their immune systems are not yet fully developed.
-It is estimated that the mortality rate is around 20-30% of "live-born pedigree puppies" in the first three weeks of life.
-Signs of the syndrome can include weakness, low body temperature, and 'paddling'.
+It is estimated that the mortality rate is around 20–30% of live-born pedigree puppies in the first three weeks of life.
+Signs of the syndrome can include weakness, low body temperature, and "paddling".